chStaiger/surf-metadata-registry/Monitoring_on_dCache.md

 TwentyThousandLeaguesUnderTheSea.txt  ADLER32=19ed54dc
 ```

-In this tutorial I will add that information manually to CKAN:
+In this tutorial we will add that information manually to CKAN:
 1. Navigate to your entry in CKAN and hit the `Manage` button
 2. Add a new `Custom Field` with key `checksum` and entry `[adler32, <value>]`
 3. Click `Update Dataset`

 ## Actions to listen to

-Now we labeled our data, when do we need to update our ckan?
+Now we labeled our data, when do we need to update our CKAN entry?

 1. **The file is overwritten** and the checksum changed